maxwondercorn/ember-dictionary/README.md

 ## Ignore files

 A `.remarkignore` file added to the project root directory can be used to ignore markdown files from linting.
-Generally, README.md and CONTRIBUTING.ms would be included in the file.
+Generally, README.md and CONTRIBUTING.md would be included in the file.

 ## What to add